AwangPraja01/shoping_cart_react_redux/README.md

 # Project Description :bread:
 This website is a website that is used to checkout the items you want to buy.
-This website was created using React js and Material UI as the UI Framework from React js
+This website was created using React js and Material UI as the UI Framework from React js.
+In addition, this website also uses redux as state management

 <img src="./shopping_cart_demo.gif" width="100%" height="500px"/>